dipayan-akhuli/sta426-week1/README.md

 ## sta426-exercises

-I will be uploading my solutions to all exercises for STA426 here.
+This repo is for all the exercises of STA426.

 On a completely unrelated note, here is the cutest chair ever!